cloudmesh-community/book/chapters/in/aws-documentdb.md

 User needs to have a AWS account to use the Document DB service.
 First step is to create a AWS account.
 Once created login to the account.

-An AWS account can be created using the link below
+An AWS account can be created using the link:

 [AWS account creation URL](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start)

 ### Step 1: Login to the AWS console.

-Login to the AWS account using the link below.
+Login to the AWS account using the link:

 [AWS Console URL](https://aws.amazon.com/console/).